ithacaxyz/relay/README.md

 ## Deploying

-A docker image is built and pushed to AWS ECR when a git tag (`vx.y.z`) is pushed to the repository.
-The image triggers an AWS AppRunner deployment.
+A docker image is built and pushed to GitHub Packages (`ghcr.io/ithacaxyz/relay`) when a git tag (`vx.y.z`) is pushed to the repository.
+The image triggers an Argo CD Image Updater deployment.